-b.
-Technical survey and clearance: The teams will conduct targeted investigation towards the CM strike sites and high threat areas to identify the actual hazardous area for clearance.
-After defining the entire CM sites through TS operations, the team will conduct clearance operations on the actual hazardous areas to release the area from hazards safely and efficiently.
+3) Technical survey and clearance: The land release teams will conduct targeted investigation towards the CM strike sites and the high threat areas.
+The targeted investigation TS will help the team to identify the actual hazardous area for clearance.
+Once the actual hazardous areas are addressed as per the standards, the rest of the area or low threat area will be covered through systematic TS activities.
+This will help the teams to collect more evidence about the presence or absence of the EO in such parts of the hazardous area.
+The teams will have to decide based on evidence wither the conduct further clearance or to release area as an area reduction without further clearance.

 DMAC planned to conduct comprehensive kick-off meetings with each mine action organization prior to commencement of land release operations, aiming to communicate and enforce the application of all reasonable efforts and adherence to the land release principles in each land release project.